 Sunday, February 19

 • On Monday and Tuesday mornings the 20th and 21st, you'll find Saturn glowing steadily near the waning Moon, as shown here.

 • This is the time of year when Orion stands highest in early evening.
 So does Lepus the Hare under his feet!
 Explore the telescopic deep-sky sights around Lepus's ears (just below Rigel) with Sue French's Deep-Sky Wonders article, chart and photos in the February Sky & Telescope, page 54.

 Monday, February 20

-• Right after dark, bright Capella crosses near the zenith.
+• Right after dark this week, bright Capella crosses near the zenith.
 Face northwest at that time and look 20° down from Capella.
 The brightest star there is Alpha Persei (Mirfak).
 Around and upper left of it is the Perseus OB1 Association, a loose swarm of modestly bright stars about the size of your thumbtip at arm's length.
 They show well in binoculars.

 • Ten degrees north of Alpha Persei, and 8° west of the Perseus Double Cluster, is an interesting binocular star cluster that wasn't even recognized as such until the mid-1950s.
 It wasn't brought to amateurs' attention until 1977 (though some of us had noticed it independently!).
 Today it's known as Pazmino's Cluster, a.k.a.
 Stock 23.
 See Mathew Wedel's Binocular Highlight column and chart for this and other clusters overshadowed by the famous Double Cluster in the February Sky & Telescope, page 43.